-This e-Health summer school focuses on the interaction between healthcare research, education and business.
-Based on real-life use-cases, participants will develop products for improved health systems, in order to make them more efficient, accessible and value-providing.
+During the programme, we will explore how to support the transition and build a bridge between the old and new realities in the healthcare field and the interaction between healthcare research, education, and business.
+Based on real-life use-cases that focus on the prevention of change related challenges, participants will develop products or services for improved health systems in order to make them more efficient, accessible and value-providing.